 FOR PRICE PLEASE CONTACT – include item number below

-Representations of the Nepalese Padmapani Avalokiteshvara are most often made from stone, brass, bronze, wood or depicted in paintings.
-This representation of Padmapani is made in terracotta, standing on a double lotus pedestal, the hand left holds a lotus stem with a lotus flower rising to shoulder level and another lotus flower behind the right hand.
+Nepalese Terracotta Padmapani Avalokiteshvara standing on a double lotus pedestal, the hand left holds the stem of a lotus flower rising to shoulder level and another lotus flower behind the out turned right hand.
 The reredos on the back of the figure has a break with an old repair. (see images).